matildamuyingo/MilestoneProject3/README.md

 ### Bugs

  - #### Discovered Bugs
+    - Cards are pushed down on the profile page on computer sometimes
+    - The user info edit form is not sending information correctly to mongodb
     - The dropdown menu does not display in the navbar

     - The icon in the bottom right corner does not disappear if the user already have a session stored.